-After making their fortune in the Spotted Horse gold mines of Fergus County, Montana, the Perry McAdow family took to Southwest Florida’s warmer climes and purchased what is now Babcock Ranch in the late 1800’s.
+After making their fortune in the Spotted Horse gold mines of Fergus County, Montana, the Perry McAdow family took to Southwest Florida’s warmer climates and purchased what is now Babcock Ranch in the late 1800’s.
 After settling at what they called the Crescent B Ranch, the family made their mark.

 Punta Gorda Bank Chartered